Brokerloop/ttlcache/README.md

 Finds and removes an entry at `key`.
 Returns the entry value if it was removed, or `undefined` otherwise.

 #### `cleanup(): void`
-Evicts all expired entries in the cache.
+Evicts all expired entries from the cache.

 #### `resize(max: number): void`
 Resizes the cache to the given `max` size.
 When growing, no entries are evicted.
 When shrinking, entries are evicted as needed, by oldest LRU-age, until the new `max` is reached.

 #### `clear(): void`
-Clears the cache, removing all entries, without firing signals.
+Empties the cache, removing all entries, without firing signals.

 ### Events (via [Signal](https://github.com/soncodi/signal))